sunnyHelen/HelenZhao.github.io/_pages/about.md

 # ♥️ Services

+- *2024*, Chair of The 1st Workshop on Efficiency, Security, and Generalization of Multimedia Foundation Models at ACM MM 2024
 - *2024*, Area Chair of International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI)
 - *2024*, Co-Chair of IJCNN 2024 Special Session “Efficiency, Security, and Generalization of Foundation Models"
 - *2023*, Co-Organizer of Coding Fest USYD & Macquarie Workshop